sachinkun21/Linear_Programming_PuLP/README.md

 ### Summary
-- PuLP is a Python LP / IP modeler:
+- PuLP is a Python LP / IP modeler used to solve Optimization Problems.
-Reviewed 5 Steps of PuLP modeling process
+- Reviewed 5 Steps of PuLP modeling process
 1. Initialize Model
 2. Define Decision Variables
 3. Define the Objective Function